alexandredorc/BrickSearch/README.md

 # UTS assignment 3: Group Project: Where’s Wally the Brick?

+After cloning this directory into `catin_ws/src/` the catkin workspace need to be build.

+> cd ~/catkin_ws/src

+> catkin build

 For all tasks it it necessary to initialize the gazebo simulation, by doing the following command in a console.

 > roslaunch brick_search brick_search.launch